 You may NOT donate if you have had hepatitis, have a current heart condition other than a murmur, or have engaged in activities that may put you at risk for AIDS.

-You will be temporarily deferred if you have acute symptomatic flu, cold, or upper respiratory infection, have had close contact with a person with hepatitis in the last 12 months, have an active infection requiring medication, have been pregnant within the last six weeks, have traveled to a malarial zone in the last 12 months, if tests indicate your red cell level is too low or if you have been tattooed within the last 12 months.
-Additional restrictions for travel, recent US residence and medications may apply.
-Please call 1-888-723-7831 to make an appointment, and to inquire about these restrictions if they pertain to you.
+You will be temporarily deferred if you have acute symptomatic flu, cold, or upper respiratory infection, have had close contact with a person with hepatitis in the last 12 months, have an active infection requiring medication, have been pregnant within the last six weeks, have traveled to a malarial zone in the last three months, or if tests indicate your red cell level is too low.
+Additional restrictions for travel, recent U.S. residence and medications may apply.
+Review stanfordbloodcenter.org/eligibility or call us at 888-723-7831 to inquire about deferrals.

 Six weeks!
 If you received a transfusion as part of your delivery, though, you may have a longer deferral.
 Call us at 650- 725-7336 for more information.